That-Tech-Geek/FinVision/README.md

 ## Getting Started

-This section will guide you on setting up FiVision and running it locally.
+This section will guide you on setting up FinVision and running it locally.

 ### Prerequisites: